FongAnthonyM/RaspberryPi-Setup/README.md

 # RaspberryPi-Setup
-In this repository are quick and easy tutorials for setting up a Raspberry Pi.
+In this repository there are quick and easy tutorials for setting up a Raspberry Pi.
 The other files are step-by-step instructions on how to setup certain parts of Raspberry Pi Setup.

 Tips: